Gear For Salmon Fishing: A List Of Everything You Need

 Swivels

-The swivel is important to make it easier to change your leaders as needed while you are fishing.
+The swivel is important to make it easier to change leaders as needed.
 I like to use a barrel swivel with a snap on one end that I use to attach lures.

 In some setups, a three-way swivel is also used to hang a dropper weight off the leader.